 What is a reader advisory board and why is Votebeat forming one?

-Generally, a reader advisory board is a diverse group of people who offer feedback to a newsroom’s journalists and allow for direct accountability.
+Generally, a reader advisory board is a diverse group of people who offer feedback to a newsroom’s journalists.
 Different news organizations will have different definitions and functions for their boards.

-At Votebeat, we want our Reader Advisory Board to provide feedback to us and help our journalists hear what matters most to our target audiences — and especially what the average voter is thinking about when it comes to casting a ballot.
-We want to be able to answer your questions and clear up concerns about the voting process, but we can’t do that if we don’t know what’s on your mind.
+At Votebeat, we want our Reader Advisory Board to help inform our coverage, deepen our ties with the communities we cover, and keep our readers’ needs at the forefront of our reporting.
+This group would provide feedback to us and help our journalists hear what matters most to our target audiences — and especially what the average voter is thinking about when it comes to casting a ballot.
+We want to be able to answer your questions and clear up concerns about the voting process through our reporting, but we can’t do that if we don’t know what’s on your mind.

 What can a Reader Advisory Board member expect?